Variations on cribbage rules

 See the Captain's Cribbage page for more details.

-Lowball cribbage links
+Lowball cribbage

 Unlike most good two-player games, the rules of cribbage also work well with three players.
 The deal is five cards to each player and one to the crib.
 Each player discards one.
 You can remember this with the phrase "Five and one, throw one" (five cards each and one to the crib, discard one).
 Otherwise play is as usual; you can use a special three-track cribbage board, or two can use a normal cribbage board and one player can tally his score on a piece of paper.

-The play is an intriguing blend of the standard cribbage rules and lowball Cribbage, as a play which would normally set you up to make a score may hand the points to the player at your right.
-If one player says 'Go' the player to his left may play, if he can, make 31, if he can, or say 'Go' himself.
-After two 'Go's the player who last laid a card scores the go and the player to his left leads.
+The play is an intriguing blend of the standard cribbage rules and Lowball Cribbage, as a play which would normally set you up to make a score may hand the points to the player at your right.
+If one player says ‘Go’ the player to his left may play, if he can, make 31, if he can, or say ‘Go’ himself.
+After two ‘Go’s the player who last laid a card scores the go and the player to his left leads.

-Though the normal three-handed game is fun to play, the superior variant for three players is Captain's Cribbage'.
+Though the normal three-handed game is fun to play, the superior variant for three players is Captain’s Cribbage.

-Four-player cribbage is much the same as the standard game except that the deal is five cards to each player, who discards one to the crib.
-You can remember this with the phrase "Five, throw one".
+4 handed cribbage is much the same as the standard game except that the deal is five cards to each player, who discards one to the crib.
+You can remember this with the phrase “Five, throw one”.
 Each partners the player opposite and game is 121 points the partnership.

 Yet another thought-provoking twist to the play as one must now try to set up scores for ones partner, but without knowing what cards he holds.
 As with three-player cribbage, the 'Go' may pass around until it reaches the last person to play, and he scores it.